mortezakowkabi/jcb-persian-documentation/english/Adding-dynamicGet-to-a-Site-View.md

 The **default.php** file represents the main output layout, while other layout templates (in the `layouts` folder) can extend or override this default layout.

 [00:14:24](https://www.youtube.com/watch?v=vEJZe6XqHJE&list=PLQRGFI8XZ_wtGvPQZWBfDzzlERLQgpMRE&t=00h14m24s)

 ---

+### Keep data-powered views maintainable

+Dynamic Gets, templates, and libraries are version-controlled in JCB repositories.
+When a maintained Site View updates, select it in JCB and click **Reset** to pull in the latest Dynamic Get bindings and layout structure, then recompile.
+If your project needs a bespoke variation, fork the repository, point JCB to your copy, and continue evolving your custom code placeholders in sync with your data model.

+---